Difference Between Matte and Glossy: Which Should You Choose for a Planner?

 The Cons

-• Glossy paper creates glare, which means that your planner may be hard to read under certain lights at events or in classrooms.
+• Glossy paper creates glare, making your prints hard to read under certain lights.

-• Glossy finishes can prove to be tough to write on at times, which obviously isn’t ideal for planners.
+• Glossy finishes can sometimes be tricky to write on, which isn’t ideal for products like planners.

 We're here to help you make your print marketing dreams a reality.

-Fill out the form to access your copy.
+Sound good?
+Fill out the form to get instant access to your free copy.

 stack of printed papers